 The good news is that we can still have a private testimony.
 We can repent from our idols of power and influence and pursue grace, pursue love, pursue Christ.
 We can turn from loudly proclaiming the American Jesus while denying Christ’s nature and quietly live lives of faith that personify his character.

 There is new life in Christ spiritually.
 He can also resurrect our testimony.
-But our testimony, like Christ himself, will first have to be seen by a few friends in the garden on a quiet morning, then by some different friends while traveling, then to a larger group in a home, then by a lake, and only then to hundreds.
+But our testimony, like Christ himself, will first have to be seen by a few friends in the garden on a quiet morning, then by a handful of other friends while traveling, then to a larger group in a home, then by a lake, and only then to hundreds.
 Maybe then our testimony will have the power once again to shape a nation and the world.
-But, we need to remember that it was a church that held Love Feasts not political rallies that changed the world.
+But, we need to remember that it was a church that held Love Feasts, not political rallies that changed the world.